hamdikavak/hamdikavak.github.io/j_students.md

 I enjoy advising and supervising curious students at all levels from high school to Ph.D.
 In this page, you can see the list of students that I supervised over the years.
 See below first if you want to inquire about working under my supervision.

-*Last updated on March 4, 2021.*
+*Last updated on June 25, 2021.*

 ---

 ### Student and post-doc positions

+> I am currently (co-)hiring 1 postdoctoral researcher and three Ph.D. students for immediate hiring.
+Contact me if you want to learn more.
+I will add detailed posts.
-> I have a summer research opportunity for 6 undergraduate and 2 graduate students.
-[See this post]({{ site.baseurl }}/jobs/2021/03/04/summer-research-opportunity.html).
+> ~~I have a summer research opportunity for 6 undergraduate and 2 graduate students.
+[See this post]({{ site.baseurl }}/jobs/2021/03/04/summer-research-opportunity.html).~~

 ### Are you a current/accepted GMU student interested in working with me?